 Now it’s time to let it ferment for a while, so pour it into a lightly greased container to let it work its magic.

-I forgot to take a photo of the next rise.
-However, trust me when I say it doubled in size.
+I forgot to take a photo of the next rise, but trust me when I say it doubled in size.
 Now we can finally prepare and shape the loaves for their final rise.
 I’ll show you one loaf here.
 Very gently scrape the dough onto the floured bench (table, wooden board, whatever you use), then fold it again like a letter, but only two sides.
 As with sourdough, you don’t want to lose any of those bubbles, not to mention this dough is a lot more delicate than sourdough.
-When folded, lightly seal, pinching the seams closed, very gently.
+When folded, lightly seal, gently pinching the seams closed.

 The shaped dough is placed on a floured linen towel or couche (a heavier canvas cloth used to hold the shape of the bread), seam side up.
 Cover lightly with the floured towel, and let rise for about 45 minutes.
 During this time, place or move your **baking stone to the middle rack and preheat the oven to 450 F. Ponsford prefers baking his ciabatta on the middle rack as opposed to other artisan breads which are usually baked on the bottom rack since that’s where it’s the hottest.
 Below is the risen loaf.

 Now, the next step kind contradicts everything I mentioned above about handling the dough as to not lose the bubbles and airy texture, but this actually helps the bread’s texture.
 You’re going to give it a bunch of quick. deep dimples with floured fingers, all over the loaf.
 It doesn’t deflate it too much, and oven spring will pop it right back up.
 The dimpling actually gives you more chewy, airy holes in your final loaf.
 Dimple to the bottom as much as you can, trying to keep the surrounding dough ‘poofy’.